lum-ai/odinson/docs/contributing.md

 Before opening a new pull request, ensure that ...
 1. You've added tests for any new functionality.
 2. All tests pass locally via `sbt test`.
-3. Linting is performed by running `sbt scalafmtAll && sbt scalafmtCheckAll`.
+3. Linting is performed by running `sbt scalafmtAll scalafmtCheckAll`.
    - You may want to [configure your code editor or IDE to format all code according the project style when saving](https://scalameta.org/scalafmt/docs/installation.html#format-on-save).
    - For some formatting tips, please see the next section.
 4. You've updated [CHANGES.md](https://github.com/lum-ai/odinson/blob/master/CHANGES.md#unreleased) with a description of your contribution.